sans-ui-org/sans-ui/README.md

 # Are You Ready?
 We use `pnpm`.

-# TODO
-- Create a Figma design for the components.
-- Tailwind integration.
-- Migrate the components from React one to here.
-- Create a unit test cases.
-- Create a integration test cases.
-- Create a documentation website (`src/routes` folder)
-- First release!

 ## Developing

 Once you've created a project and installed dependencies with `pnpm install`, start a development server: